TraverseJurcisin/Horticulture-Assistant-HASS-REPO/custom_components/horticulture_assistant/data/local/products/README.md

     "recommended_dilution": "1:150"
   },
   "notes": {
-    "sources": ["In-house formulation 2025"],
+    "sources": ["In-house formulation 2025"]
-    "restricted_use": true
   }
 }
 ```

-### Tips
+## Tips

-- Prefix IDs with a site-specific namespace (e.g., `LOCAL-`, `FARM-`) to avoid
-  collisions with upstream catalogues.
+- Prefix IDs with `LOCAL-` (or similar) to avoid collisions with upstream dataset IDs.
-- Include enough metadata for advisors and analytics to produce meaningful
-  recommendations (application methods, dilution rates, hazard notes).
-- Because CI skips these files, manually review units and ranges before deploying
+- Because CI does not validate these files, double-check units and formatting manually.
-  automation based on them.
-- Consider encrypting or excluding the folder from backups if it contains
-  proprietary recipes.

-Local overrides are optional—delete files to fall back to the shared catalogue.
+- If you need to keep recipes entirely private, add the folder to your local backups but keep `.gitignore` entries consistent with your security requirements.

+This directory is the best place to stash any operational knowledge that is unique to your facility.